Environment, Silent Spring, Books on Environmental Sociology, Environmental

 and Nature - An Alternative to Economism and Deep Ecology - Brett

-"economistic" view conceives of the natural environment as a repository of
+processes.
+The "economistic" view conceives of the natural environment as a

-resources, available for human exploitation, and "services" provided by
+repository of resources, available for human exploitation, and "services"

-positing that environmental-sustainability issues can be successfully addressed by
+processes, by positing that environmental-sustainability issues can be successfully

-"economizing ecology and ecologizing the economy."
-The deep ecology view
+addressed by "economizing ecology and ecologizing the economy."
+The deep ecology

 unless disturbed by humans.